MartonTurbuk/ASMT/notes/D3 topics that I need to check.md

 ## Interview questions
 - What are collections in java?
 Tell me examples for collections.
 (List, Set etc.)
 - What methods can you override when using hashmaps?
+And what are those methods used for, why are they important?
 - What is a hashmap, and when would you consider using them?
 - What are the most used collection types by you in your daily work, and why?
 - What is an arraylist?
 How can you access the elements of it?